open-resources/physics_bank/content/public/007.Momentum and Impulse/Momentum/cricket_force_graph/cricket_force_graph.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Momentum
       part1:
         ans1:
           value: 8 $\rm{kg m/s}$
           feedback: Are you considering the change in momentum for the cricket bat or the cricket ball?
         ans2:
           value: -8 $\rm{kg m/s}$
           feedback: Great!
 You got it.
         ans3:
           value: -16 $\rm{kg m/s}$
           feedback: Please check your calculation again!
         ans4:
           value: 12 $\rm{kg m/s}$
           feedback: Please check your calculation again!
         ans5:
           value: Cannot be found from this information.
           feedback: The answer can be determined by using the graph!
 ---
 # {{ params.vars.title }}
 The force that a cricket bat puts on a cricket ball as a function of time is shown in the diagram below.